 In the areas addressed by this study, cultural heritage institutions are among the leading adopters of the Linked Data approach.
-The Ancient World and Classics research community is a front-runner of uptake on the research side, while there have been only few projects for Linked Data of archaeological research data.
+The Ancient World and Classics research community is a front-runner of uptake on the research side, while there have been only few projects around Linked Data using archaeological research data.